Indiana Survey Guide

 What survey should I ask for before building a fence?

 Ask for a boundary survey with corners marked, line staking, or both.
-Tell the firm whether you need visible marks or a signed plan.
+Tell the firm whether you need visible marks, a signed plan, or both.

 How much does an Indiana elevation certificate cost?